-- The interaction between trade and water, notable risks that changes in the hydrological cycle and increased competition for water in regions of production pose for supply chains
+- The interaction between trade and water, exploring the risks that changes the hydrological cycle and increased competition for water in regions of production pose for supply chains.

-- Opportunities for trade and trade cooperation in playing a constructive role in managing fresh water fairly and sustainably and avenues for joint work at the bilateral and multinational levels
+- Opportunities for trade and trade cooperation in playing a constructive role in managing fresh water fairly and sustainably, and avenues for joint work at the bilateral and multilateral level.

 Agenda